ceec/startup-week/README.md

 - rapid prototyping enivornment for HTML, CSS and JS
 - also cool things
 - can create a free account or just create an anonomys pen
 - talk about forking (github forking, sharing code)

 ## play with codepen!

 - make some text, h1, add an image?
 - simple CSS
+- JS
+- make a variable
+- if statement
+- create a function
 - create a button and have a click event?
-- something easy in JS

 ## how is this all even working
 - web browser is interpreting the code written